bmantoni/bmantoni.github.io/_posts/2020-03-15-pic-emulator-part-1.md

 * The compiler can output an Assembly List file (.lst), with the --ASMLIST option, that is human readable and shows the addresses, hex opcodes, assembly instructions, and the original C code that it compiled from.
 * The .hex file output is in the [Intel HEX](https://en.wikipedia.org/wiki/Intel_HEX) format and is what would be fed into a PIC programmer to write to the chip.

-So, I'll make *the emulator take the .hex file as its input*.
+So, I'll make the emulator take the .hex file as its input.

 ### Understanding the assembly and HEX format
 The [Data Sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/41190G.pdf) explains opcode formats and instruction set.
 ![instruction1.png]({{site.baseurl}}/media/instruction1.png)

+The opcodes and fields are a variable-length, depending on which instruction it is.
+This ends up making things quite a bit more complicated.

 ### Understanding the memory layout
 **Program Memory**